shopsys/shopsys/docs/introduction/start-building-your-application.md

 ## Set up routing

 Routing is a mechanism that maps URL path to controllers and methods.
-You are likely to adjust routing when you need translated routes for a new locale (e.g. when you have a domain with German localization, and want to have a list of orders under URL `/befehle`).
+You are likely to adjust routing when you need translated routes for a new locale (e.g., when you have a domain with German localization, and want to have a list of orders under URL `/befehle`).

 *We use Symfony routing, so please find more in the [official documentation](https://symfony.com/doc/3.4/routing.html)*